Complete Matched Asymptotic Expansions for Velocity Statistics in Turbulent Channels: A brief review of MAE and a simple test to identify overlaps in DNS profiles

 \section{A brief review of MAE and a simple test to identify overlaps in DNS profiles}

 In order to fix ideas and nomenclature, the essentials of MAE \citep[see e.g.][etc.]{KC85,WilcoxP} are briefly reviewed with a presentation that is tailored to the problem at hand.

-For the basic case of two scaling regions: an inner region, where the quantity of interest is described by a function $f_{in}(y)$ varying on the ''fast`` inner scale $y$, and an outer region, where it is described by $f_{out}(Y)$, which varies on the ''slow`` outer scale $Y = \epsilon y$.
+Here, only the basic case of two scaling regions is considered: an inner region, where the quantity of interest is described by a function $f_{in}(y)$ varying on the ''fast`` inner scale $y$, and an outer region, where it is described by $f_{out}(Y)$, which varies on the ''slow`` outer scale $Y = \epsilon y$.
 Here and in the following, $f_{in}$ and $f_{out}$ represent asymptotic expansions in terms of a small parameter $\mu(\epsilon)$.

 To provide a description over the entire interval of interest, $f_{in}$ and $f_{out}$ need to be asymptotically matched across an overlap.
 In simple cases, such as the ones being considered here, this is achieved by requiring